Public AdjusterS

 Is it worth it?

-It depends on the complexity of your claim, how much coverage you have, whether you’re a total loss or not, and how cooperative your insurance company is being.
-If you have a total loss and they’re not arguing with you about your payout there’s no reason to give a percentage to a public adjuster.
+It depends on the complexity of your claim, how much coverage you have, whether you’re a total loss, and how cooperative your insurance company is being.
+If you have a total loss and they’re not arguing with you about your payout, there’s no reason to give a percentage to a public adjuster.

-If your insurer is giving you a lot of grief, lowballing you, not paying you out, or if your claim feels too overwhelming, you might consider one.
-Basically, if you feel like you can’t get your full payout on your own, stack the percentage charge against what you would get without hiring one, and you’ll have your answer.
+If your insurer is giving you a lot of grief, lowballing you, not paying you out, or if your claim feels too overwhelming, you might consider hiring a Public Adjuster.

 4.